 A vehicle identification number, or VIN, is a unique code used to identify individual vehicles.
 The VIN can usually be found on the driver’s side dashboard in front of the steering wheel, visible through the windshield.
 VINs are also often printed on a sticker located on the driver-side door or door jamb.

 The National Motor Vehicle Title Information System (NMVTIS) is a U.S. Department of Justice (DOJ) database operated by the American Association of Motor Vehicle Administrators (AAMVA) that contains automobile information from states, insurance carriers and other individuals and businesses that handle salvage vehicles.

-Auto Data Direct's NMVTIS vehicle histories contain information from participating state DMVs insurance carriers, salvage auctions, auto recyclers and other businesses that handle junk, salvage and total loss automobiles.
+Auto Data Direct's NMVTIS title checks contain information from participating state DMVs insurance carriers, salvage auctions, auto recyclers and other businesses that handle junk, salvage and total loss automobiles.

 In general, NMVTIS includes automobiles under 10,000 lbs., buses, trucks, motorcycles, recreational vehicles, motor homes, and tractors.
 NMVTIS excludes: trailers, mobile homes, special machinery, vessels, mopeds, semi-trailers, golf carts, and boats.